PyTables/PyTables/doc/source/usersguide/libref.rst

     column.
 You can use this as the names argument of NumPy array and NestedRecArray (see :ref:`NestedRecArrayClassDescr`) factories.

+.. attribute:: Description._v_pathname

+    Pathname of the table or nested column.

 .. attribute:: Description._v_pathnames

     A list of the pathnames of all the columns under this